Ahead of enhancing patient access to GP digital services, agreeing intent is a vital first step.

 As a leadership team, agree to adopt a new approach to the way that patients access services and to embark on that journey.

-This may seem like an obvious thing to say, but one of the challenges of the PCN environment is that it brings together different practices, each with their own management priorities, patient dynamic and beliefs.
+This may seem like an obvious thing to say, but one of the challenges of the Primary Care Network (PCN) environment is that it brings together different practices, each with their own management priorities, patient dynamic and beliefs.

 The reality is that multiple practices within a PCN are often not aligned.
 So, in agreeing intent, make sure that the intent itself is realistic.

-Decide on the level of ambition – considering other operational pressures (staffing, contractual requirements, QOF, winter pressure) – how far, how fast, how deep should change be enacted?
+Decide on the level of ambition – considering other operational pressures such as staffing, contractual requirements, Quality and Outcomes Framework (QOF) and winter pressures – how far, how fast, how deep should change be enacted?

 For example, centralising elements of the communications offer allows the pooling of resources and faster telephone response times.
 However, the reality might be that it’s flu season and that there are some urgent fixes required first.
 This would favour a more phased approach.